Warren County, North Carolina: Economy

 In recent years, Warren County has struggled with poverty and low wages.
 Glen Raven, a textile company, is a major manufacturing employer in the county.

 Education

-Education in the area is provided by Warren County Public Schools.
-Vance-Granville Community College maintains a satellite campus in the county.
+Education in the area is provided by Warren County Schools.
+Vance–Granville Community College maintains a satellite campus in the county.
 According to the 2021 American Community Survey, an estimated 15.2 percent of county residents have attained a bachelor's degree or higher level of education.